 Hershey, Pennsylvania is one of those places that reminds me of childhood every time I get close.
+Now that I live a little further away, it’s quickly become one of my favorite weekend getaways from Pittsburgh.
 While the chocolate smell as you drive into Hershey isn’t quite as strong as I remember, the Hershey’s Kisses lining Chocolate Avenue bring back the excitement of going to Hersheypark every time.
 While the main draw for weekend in Hershey with kids is almost always Hersheypark, which shouldn’t be missed, America’s chocolate town offers so much more.

 Our guide to a weekend in Hershey includes the amazing Hersheypark, plus other fun things in addition to the Park.
 From the Hershey Gardens to ZooAmerica and the Antique Automobile Club of America (AACA) Museum, there are so many fun things to do in Hershey.
 And if you’re looking to fill your weekend with even more chocolate, Chocolate World and The Hershey Story both offer experiences to cure any sweet tooth.